bitrise-io/devcenter/docs/bitrise-cli/create-your-own-step.md

 The generated Step's README describes:

-- how you can run your Step locally, before you even commit the code
+- how you can run your Step locally, before you even commit the code,
 - how you can test and use your Step in any build by using [the `git::` Step reference](/bitrise-cli/Steps/#special-Step-sources),
 - how you can share your Step with others through the Bitrise StepLib if you wish to do so.